justin2004/weblog/idE/README.md

 ## Areas of future improvement?

-When I need to transform data into RDF I use SPARQL Anything.

 When I want to see a tree view of a class hierarchy or taxonomy I often use Protege but for skos based taxonomies I first have to transform to it to a `rdfs:subClassOf` style hierarchy.
 I [started on a visidata based tree viewer](https://github.com/saulpw/visidata/discussions/2282#discussioncomment-8633738) but I need to finish it.